-Pope extends right to forgive abortion
+Pope extends power to forgive abortion

 'Moral evil'

-The Catholic Church has long held that abortion is a grave "moral evil," with the Church's strong position on the issue driving many Catholic pro-life groups.

-The Catechism of the Catholic Church says that every human life "from the moment of conception until death is sacred" -- and that any Catholic who procures an abortion incurs automatic excommunication, a penalty that often only a bishop can lift.
+Since the first century, the Catholic Church has held that abortion is a "moral evil."
+The Catechism of the Catholic Church says that every human life "from the moment of conception until death is sacred" -- and that any Catholic who procures an abortion incurs automatic excommunication, a penalty that often only a bishop could lift.

+Saint John Paul II, whose papacy ran from 1978 to 2005, emphasized the traditional Catholic view on abortion, describing it as "murder," and the church has been a strong force behind pro-life groups worldwide.

+According to canon law experts, John Paul already extended to priests the power to forgive abortion in 1983 when he updated the code of canon law, but only a bishop could lift the excommunication.
+But some bishops allowed priests to lift the excommunication as well, creating a patchwork of practices and some confusion among clergy.

+"We are extremely ecstatic that the Pope is recognizing that the decision women have made has harmed them in so many ways, and they want to be reunited with the Church.

+"The Church has had the ability to forgive these women, but many of these women had difficulty forgiving themselves.
+This outreach by the Pope is saying 'Don't isolate yourselves, come back to the church.'"

-But Pope Francis announced a shift last year when he said that priests around the world would be authorized to forgive the "sin of abortion" for the duration of the Church's Year of Mercy, which ran from December 8, 2015 to November 20, 2016.
+Pope Francis initially introduce the church's clarified policies last year when he said that priests around the world would be authorized to forgive the "sin of abortion" for the duration of the Church's Year of Mercy, which ran from December 8, 2015 to November 20, 2016.

+The Year of Mercy is a longstanding Catholic tradition during which believers may receive special indulgences for their sins.

 "The forgiveness of God cannot be denied to one who has repented," he said at the time, expressing sympathy for women who had been through the "agonizing and painful" decision to terminate their pregnancy.